Affordable scheduling and team communication for small businesses, but less flexible for growing teams

 Employee scheduling

-Plus, it helps manage “clopening” issues that arise when you schedule an employee to close late at night and then open early the next morning, resulting in insufficient rest between shifts.
+Sling helps manage “clopening” issues that arise when you schedule an employee to close late at night and then open early the next morning, resulting in insufficient rest between shifts.
 It does this by making it easier to visualize and adjust schedules.
-The software also automatically flags short turnarounds and helps ensure that all employees have adequate breaks between shifts, which is crucial for complying with labor laws.

 Handling overtime, shift changes, and time off requests is just as intuitive.

-A key feature is labor cost optimization, which helps you monitor and control expenses directly through the scheduling interface.
+Another key feature is labor cost optimization, which helps you monitor and control expenses directly through the scheduling interface.
 This ensures you make cost-effective decisions when assigning shifts, pay your employees correctly, and meet hourly requirements under various labor laws.

 However, I was disappointed to see there wasn’t a day rate option alongside the hourly rate.
 This addition would cater to businesses that operate under different payment models.

-Additionally, I feel Sling could greatly benefit from more advanced customization options.
+I feel Sling could greatly benefit from more advanced customization options.
 Right now, you can sort and view employees only by their job position and location when assigning shifts.
 This can be restrictive because it doesn’t consider other important factors like an employee’s specific skills or experience.
 Enabling users to view such details when assigning shifts would help them ensure they assign the right person to each shift.

 Time clock and tracking